On the Boundedness of The Bilinear Hilbert Transform along "non-flat" smooth curves: Introduction

 where, heuristically, $\g$ is a locally differentiable function which is ``non-flat" (or equivalently, not ``resembling" a line) near the origin and near the infinity.
 For the precise statement of the result one should see the next section.

 Li (\cite{Li}) was the first to address this topic in the particular case when the curve is given by a monomial $\g(t)=t^d,\,d\in\N\: (d\geq2)$.
-In this paper we improve his result both quantitatively, by obtaining a better decay and qualitatively, by extending the class of functions for which the main theorem holds.
-Also, our proof relies on different techniques and does not involve the notion of $\sigma-$uniformity used in the monomial case (for an antithesis between the two approaches one should see the first subsection of the Appendix).
-Instead, and this constitutes the novelty in this paper, we will use a discretization procedure of our operator which simultaneously realizes the following: on one hand separates the variables on the frequency side, on the other hand it preservers the main characteristics (high oscillation and smoothness in one of the variables) of the phase function of the multiplier.
-This discretization realizes the subtle equilibrium between the two possible extremes: cutting too rough the multiplier (or not at all) which runs into the difficulty of taking advantage of the cancelation offered by the phase (this is one of the reasons for which Li's argument required the subtle concept of $\sigma$ uniformity) or the other scenario of a very fine discretization which comes, among others, with delicate number theoretical problems involving Van der Corput lemma and Weil type sums (also see the second subsection of the Appendix).
+In this paper we improve his result both \textit{quantitatively}, by obtaining a scale type decay depending on the level sets of the multiplier's phase, and \textit{qualitatively}, by extending the class of functions for which the main theorem holds.
+Also, our proof relies on different techniques and does not involve the notion of $\sigma-$uniformity used in the monomial case (for an antithesis between the two approaches one should see the Appendix).
+Instead, and this constitutes one of the novelties in this paper, we will use a discretization procedure of our operator which simultaneously realizes the following: on the one hand separates the variables on the frequency side, on the other hand it preserves the main characteristics (high oscillation and smoothness in one of the variables) of the phase function of the multiplier.
+This discretization realizes the fragile equilibrium between the two possible extremes: cutting too rough the multiplier (or not at all) which runs into the difficulty of taking advantage of the cancelation offered by the phase (this is one of the reasons for which Li's argument required the subtle concept of $\sigma$ uniformity) or the other scenario of a very fine discretization which comes, among others, with delicate number theoretical problems involving Van der Corput lemma and Weil type sums (also see the discussion in the Appendix).

 Another interesting aspect of our proof relies on the class of curves $\gamma$ for which our main theorem holds (see \eqref{asymptotic0}, \eqref{asymptotic0gaminv} and \eqref{fstterm0}).
-The conditions imposed on our curves (especially \eqref{asymptotic0} and \eqref{asymptotic0gaminv}) appear as natural but do not seem to have a direct correspondent in the previous math literature.
+The conditions imposed on our curves (especially \eqref{asymptotic0} and \eqref{asymptotic0gaminv}) appear as natural but do not seem to have a direct correspondent in the previous math literature (however might be still useful to compare our conditions with the ones found in \cite{NVWW}).